-However, if you sign up as a single user, you can invite anyone you want to include as collaborators on observations.
+However, if you sign up as a single user, you can invite anyone you would like to include as a collaborator on observations.
 Remember that SMT will only let a specific email address work for either a group or a single user, but not both.
-For example, if your school email address is used with your school group, you must use a different email address, such as @gmail or @yahoo, when registering for your single-user account.
+For example, if your school email address is used with your school group, you must use a different email address, such as @gmail or @yahoo, when you register for your single-user account.